trent129/Web-Development-Projects/README.md

 20. Button Ripple- a circle effect happens when you click on the button.
 21. Theme Clock - A dynamic clock where you can switch it from light to dark mode.
 22. Drap and Drop - Image can be moved from different div locations.
+23. Drawing app - The canvas api is used to create a window to draw from size 5-50 with a provided color spectrum.